By Nadine Saad

 Until I realised where the pressure of perfectionism was stemming from.

-But above all, it meant I could accept myself - just as I was - that little bit more.
+But above all, it meant permission to accept myself - just as I was - that little bit more.